Consumer Medicine Information

 The above list includes the more common side effects of your medicine.

-Severe skin reactions affecting large areas of your body and may include blisters and bleeding of the lips ,nose, eyes, mouth
+Severe skin reactions affecting large areas of your body and may include redness or

 Seizures, headache, confusion/difficulty concentrating